Higher symplectic capacities: Geometric constraints and augmentations

+\begin{remark} The papers \cite{Hind-Kerman_new_obstructions,CG-Hind_products,Ghost_stairs_stabilize,Mcduff_remark} also prove stabilization theorems in specific examples which are similar in spirit to and provide inspiration for the one in this paper. \end{remark}

-Naively, the main point is that, for a split almost complex structure, curves in the product $X \times \C$ are given by a product of curves in each factor, and curves in $\C$ effectively must be constant.
+Naively, the main point for stabilization is that, for a split almost complex structure, curves in the product $X \times \C$ are given by a product of curves in each factor, and curves in $\C$ effectively must be constant.
 However, there are a few subtleties to address before making this precise.
 For one, the product $X \times \C$ is not strictly speaking a symplectic filling, due to its noncompactness.
 If we replace $\C$ with the two-ball $B^2(a)$ of area $a$, then $X \times B^2(a)$ is compact but has corners.
 We can smooth the corners to obtain an honest symplectic filling, but the smoothing process is not entirely canonical.
 In particular, different choices of smoothings lead to different Reeb dynamics.
 Moreover, an admissible almost complex structure for the smoothed product is no longer split, so we cannot quite argue via the projection to the $\C$ factor.
 Another issue is that the index of a punctured curve typically changes under stabilization and can potentially become negative, meaning that stabilized curves might be irregular and disappear after a small perturbation.
-Since $\chlin$ effectively involves curves with one negative end, it should stabilize in a straightforward way (in contrast to $\cha$, which involves multiple negative ends).
+Since $\chlin$ effectively involves curves with one negative end, invariance under dimensional stabilization is at least plausible based on index considerations as in \S\ref{subsubsec:stab} (in contrast to $\cha$, which involves multiple negative ends).
 However, the $\Li$ structure maps of $\chlin$ technically count {\em anchored} curves with one negative end, hence the symplectization components could still have multiple negative ends and some care is needed.

-\begin{remark} The papers \cite{Hind-Kerman_new_obstructions,CG-Hind_products,Ghost_stairs_stabilize,Mcduff_remark} also prove stabilization theorems similar in spirit to and provide inspiration for the one in this paper.
-The setup is slightly different, since those papers work directly with somewhere injective curves rather than SFT moduli spaces, and they rule out superfluous curves using an $S^1$-symmetry argument. \end{remark}

-To address the above issues, we first need to discuss the smoothing process more carefully.
-By picking a smoothing $X \smx B^2(S)$ of $X \times B^2(S)$ which looks like a product on a neighborhood of $X \times \{0\}$, we can work with an admissible almost complex structure which is split on that neighborhood.
-This choice of smoothing produces Morse--Bott families of Reeb orbits, but we can handle this in a standard fashion by adapting the formalism to the Morse--Bott setting.
-By taking the neighborhood on which the smoothing looks like a product to be sufficiently wide, say $X \times B^2(R)$ for $S > R \gg 0$, we can arrange that any curve with ends in the slice $\wh{X} \times \{0\}$ is either entirely contained in that slice or else has very large symplectic energy.